telerik/ajax-docs/controls/htmlchart/changes-and-backwards-compatibility/data-source-string-fields-are-not-parsed-to-decimal.md

 ![incorrect-correct-data-rendering](images/incorrect-correct-data-rendering.png)

->caption Example 2: Binding a DataTable that contains a field without type defined.
+>caption Example 2: Binding RadHtmlChart to a DataTable that contains a field without type defined.
+This scenario is not supported by RadHtmlChart and you should always define the field/column types.

 ````C#
 protected void Page_Init(object sender, EventArgs e)